raspberrypilearning/rainbow-run/en/step_5.md

 title: I want to use different keys
 ---

-You can set whickever keys you would like to use in the Inspector.
+You can set which ever keys you would like to use in the Inspector.
 For letter keys just make sure the letters are **lower case**.

-You can also use the arrows by entering `up` and `down` into the Inspector.
+You can also use the arrows by entering `left` and `right` into the Inspector.

 If you want to know the naming conventions to use for the other keys on your keyboard then you can visit the [Unity Documentation](https://docs.unity3d.com/Manual/class-InputManager.html){:target="_blank"}.